 Shortly after Oracle purchased Sun Microsystems, OpenSolaris became close-source.
 All further development of ZFS became closed source, as well.
 Many of the developers of ZFS where unhappy about this turn of events.
 Two-thirds of the core ZFS devlopers, including Ahrens and Bonwick, left Oracle due to this decision.
 They joined other companies and created the OpenZFS project in September of 2013.
 The project has spearheaded the open-source development of ZFS.

 Let’s go back to the license issue mentioned above.
 Since the OpenZFS project is separate from Oracle, some probably wonder why they don’t change the license to something that is compatible with the GPL so it can be included in the Linux kernel.
-According to the OpenZFS website, changing the license would involve contacting anyone who contributed code to the current OpenZFS implementation (
+According to the OpenZFS website, changing the license would involve contacting anyone who contributed code to the current OpenZFS implementation (including the initial, common ZFS code till OpenSolaris) and get their permission to change the license.
+Since this job is near impossible (because some contributors may be dead or hard to find), they have decided to keep the license they have.

 What is ZFS?
 What are its features?